-Our next workshops will take place in Jordan in early April 2017.
-If you’d like to join us, please send an email to firstname.lastname@example.org, introducing yourself and telling us why you’re interested in volunteering and how you found out about our work.
-Feel free to include your resume or links to social media profiles (Facebook, LinkedIn, Twitter, etc.) to help us learn more about you.
+Our next workshops will take place in Lebanon at the end of August/early September (dates TBC).
+The call for volunteer applications will be posted on this website and on social media.
+If you’d like to join us, you’ll have to send an email to email@example.com, introducing yourself and telling us why you’re interested in volunteering and how you found out about our work.
+Feel free to include your resume or links to social media profiles (Facebook, Instagram and Twitter) to help us learn more about you.

 We are hoping to see many new volunteers at our next workshops and are particularly interested in educators, therapists, and others with experience working with children, especially those affected by trauma.